-It’s almost hard to believe that The University of Pennsylvania’s campus is actually connected to Drexel’s because the two could not feel more different.
-Just four blocks west of Philadelphia’s main train station, Penn feels much more isolated than its neighbor.
+It’s almost hard to believe that Penn’s campus is actually connected to Drexel’s because the two could not feel more different.
+Just four blocks west of Philadelphia’s main train station, the University of Pennsylvania feels much more self-contained than its neighbor.

 Locust Walk runs diagonally through the center of Penn’s campus, and was designed to ensure that students all walk past each other – multiple times – on their way to and from class.